📸 Big Bend National Park Pictures: A Big Bend Photography Guide (2023)

 Clouds over Exhibit Ridge burst with color at sunrise.

-You can access this from pretty much anywhere, but the easiest way is to park at the Fossil Discovery Exhibit and locate the river bed.
+You can access the riverbed from many places, but the easiest way is from the Fossil Discovery Exhibit.

 The best time to explore the hoodoos is absolutely at sunrise when the angular light accentuates the textures in the rock.
 This shadow play and golden light really bring the hoodoos to life.